 Labor Day.. and the Incredible Solano Stroll!

 The Solano Stroll is usually the first Sunday after Labor Day.
-It’s an incredible event…. attracting 100,000 people or more every year.Wonderful Ambience, great food, pleasant music in the background.
+It’s an incredible event…. attracting over 200,000 people or more every year.Wonderful Ambience, great food, pleasant music in the background.
 Music, neighborhood groups, food, performers and more on the first Sunday after Labor Day.
 It’s a delightful, mile long block party!
 It’s on Solano Avenue between The Alameda and San Pablo Avenue

 Sunday Streets Berkeley – Shattuck closed from Dwight to Rose